mariano-dagostino/AcmeTinyHelper/README.md

 # AcmeTinyHelper

-This projetc is a helper for acme-tiny.py that automate the creation of the files required by letsencrypt and acme-tiny to get a certificate.
+This project is a helper for [acme-tiny.py](https://github.com/diafygi/acme-tiny) that automate the creation of the files required by letsencrypt and acme-tiny to get a certificate.

 # Example